Spectrum FAQ

 Is Spectrum on Social Media?

 Yes we are!
-We love to be as visual as we can about the work that we do and actively use social media.
+We strive to be as visually engaging as possible with the work we do and actively utilise social media.

-You can find us on Facebook, Twitter, Instagram and YouTube so please give us a follow!
+You can find us on Facebook, Instagram, “X” and YouTube so please give us a follow!
 We also have a dedicated Private Spectrum Members Only Group on Facebook.

 Can I fundraise for Spectrum?